kbc10/arl-parks-reservations/recreate_project.md

     terraform init
     ```
 4. Run `terraform plan` to see how terraform will create or modify our infrastructure (i.e. our GCS bucket and BigQUery dataset).
-5. Apply the plan with `terraform plan`.
+5. Apply the plan with `terraform apply`.
 6. Check your GCP project to see that a bucket and dataset have been created.

 ### Set up Mage